jfarelli/tic-tac-toe/README.md

 <br>

 **Changing Turns:**<br>
+Each click on the board updates the `gameBoard` array within the Game class file with the value of the player's name.
 To get the player change to happen, I wrote a `whoseTurn()` function that detects the current player and switches to the other player after a move is made.<br>
 This function is then invoked in the `displayPlayerTurn()` function which displays the current player on the board.